 Office of Energy Efficiency and Renewable Energy

-The EERE Financial Opportunities website publishes financial opportunities for various groups, including business, industry, and universities; consumers; federal energy managers; inventors; and states.
+The EERE Funding Opportunities website publishes funding opportunities for various groups, including business, industry, and universities; consumers; federal energy managers; inventors; and states.
 This site also provides information about the funding and award process, types of financial assistance, and how to apply for assistance.

 Office of Fossil Energy